-- Q: Are commercial-residential buildings insured under a collateral protection policy covered? - A: No. The only collateral protection policies covered by the FHCF are those issued to cover personal residences insured under a homeowners policy which protect both the lender and the borrower's financial interest. - Q: Does the FHCF consider policies issued to cover mobile homes or individual condominium unit owners to fit the definition of policies issued to cover personal residences insured under a homeowners policy? - A: Yes. - Q: If our company cannot provide the supporting documentation that shows the policy was written in an amount at least equal to the coverage for the dwelling in place under the lapsed homeowners policy, is the policy covered by the FHCF? - A: No, unless your company has a methodology approved by the FHCF that shows the amount of the dwelling coverage on the policy is equal to or greater than 100% of the replacement cost of the dwelling.
+- Q: Are commercial-residential buildings insured under a collateral protection policy covered? - A: No. The only collateral protection policies covered by the FHCF are those issued to cover personal residences insured under a homeowners policy which protect both the lender and the borrower's financial interest. - Q: Does the FHCF consider policies issued to cover mobile homes or individual condominium unit owners to fit the definition of policies issued to cover personal residences insured under a homeowners policy? - A: Yes. - Q: If our company cannot provide the supporting documentation that shows the policy was written in an amount at least equal to the coverage for the dwelling in place under the lapsed homeowners policy, is the policy covered by the FHCF? - A: It depends.
+If your company can provide support that shows the coverage amount is at least equal to the coverage for the dwelling in place under the lapsed homeowner's policy, or the amount the homeowner has been notified of by the collateral protection insurer, or the coverage amount that the homeowner requests from the collateral protection insurer, then the policy would be covered by the FHCF, as long as the policy can be reported accurately.
 For more detail, refer to the definition of a covered policy in Article V of the Reimbursement Contract.
-[Updated 6/1/20]
+[Updated 7/14/2023]